mathflare/mathflare/CONTRIBUTING.md

 - Write clean and formatted code
 - Use opening and closing comment tags to organize the code(see `NAVBAR START`/`NAVBAR END` example)
 - Do not leave empty lines or a ton of comments in the code(Include all extra info on the PR message)
-- Make sure everything still works by running it locally before opening a PR (we reccomend installing [`reload`](https://github.com/alallier/reload#installation))
+- Make sure everything still works by running it locally before opening a PR (to run locally just hit `npm start`)

 ## Examples